kubernetes/contributor-site/content/en/blog/2026/wg-device-management-spotlight.md

 2. Support _day two_ operations like health monitoring.
 3. Improve multi-node support, primarily by integrating with workload-aware scheduling.

-In addition to the project board, we also maintain a table which summarizes all the <a href="https://www.kubernetes.dev/resources/keps/4381" target="_blank">KEPs</a>[2] which are currently in flight.
+In addition to the project board, we also maintain a table which summarizes all the [KEPs](https://www.kubernetes.dev/resources/keps/4381) which are currently in flight.
 This is the status for 1.36; more are likely to be added for 1.37:

 | KEP | Description | Release |  |  |  |  |
 | :---: | :---- | :---: | :---: | :---: | :---: | :---: |